Putting ‘The Rattle Families’ on the Internet

 ‘The Rattle Families’ is an historic work of utmost importance to researchers of the Rattle family.
 When published in 1968, Thomas generously gave a large number of copies of his book to various institutions including the Society of Genealogists, in order that future generations would freely benefit from his labours.
 The inclusion of his work on the Reffell Family History website continues that tradition whilst considerably widening it to the potential global audience.

-After over 40 years it seems that his work is in danger to being forgotten, unless someone may stubble across a copy in a library or to those fortunate few who retain an original copy in private hands.
-As is stated in the page about Thomas, there were no descendents from either of his two marriages.
-Contact has been made with the estate of the Rattle family in Canada, and it has been ascertained that there is no objection to Thomas's work being published in this way.
+After nearly 50 years it seems that his work is in danger to being forgotten, unless someone may stubble across a copy in a library or to those fortunate few who retain an original copy in private hands.
+As is stated in the page about Thomas, there were no descendants from either of his two marriages.
+Contact has been made with the estate of the Rattle family in Canada, and it has been ascertained that there is no objection to Thomas’s work being published in this way.
 Many thanks are given to those kind people there.

 No records have been found in the Canadian Intellectual Property Office copyrights database for either ‘The Rattle Families’ or for Thomas Rattle.
 Therefore, in good faith, the work is presented here to the genealogical community at large by one of his cousins, in the firm belief that no one has any objection nor is there any copyright infringement.